Identification of ISG15 modified autophagy proteins and their potential as novel targets for oesophageal cancer (ISGAutoCan)

 Institution

-Marie Skłodowska-Curie Co-fund Action (MSCA) post-doctoral fellowship co-funded by Breakthrough Cancer Research
+Marie Skłodowska-Curie Co-fund Action (MSCA) post-doctoral fellowship in partnership with Breakthrough Cancer Research